Zeeshan-Afridi/Zeeshan-Afridi/README.md

 🚀 Passionate software engineer deeply interested in Artificial Intelligence (AI) and Machine Learning (ML).

-🌟 Continuously exploring cutting-edge technologies and expanding knowledge in Python.
+🌟 Continuously exploring cutting-edge technologies and expanding knowledge in AI era.

 💡 Fascinated by web scraping and automation, utilizing Python to extract valuable data from websites and automate tasks.